A strong earthquake has hit a popular tourist area in the central Philippines, killing at least 20 people and tearing down several historic buildings.

 The 7.2-magnitude quake struck early Tuesday, sending frightened residents and visitors rushing out of their homes and businesses.

-Sian Maynard , a freelance coordinator in Cebu City, tells VOA she was awoken by temblor, which was the strongest she has experienced.
+Sian Maynard, a freelance coordinator in Cebu City, told VOA she was awoken by the temblor, which was the strongest she has experienced.

 "I was sleeping in, and I felt my room shake and I saw that the books on my bookshelf were falling off.
-Then I heard my mom screaming for me to get out of the house."
+Then I heard my mom screaming for me to get out of the house," said Maynard.

 Pictures on social media showed extensive damage to shops and roads torn apart by the quake.
 Maynard says several of the area's historic buildings suffered major damage.

-"A bell tower in one of our oldest churches has collapsed and (there is) lots of other structural damage around the city, as well.
-In Bohol, which was supposedly the quake's epicenter, a 400 year-old church collapsed, also."
+"A bell tower in one of our oldest churches has collapsed and [there is] lots of other structural damage around the city, as well.
+In Bohol, which was supposedly the quake's epicenter, a 400 year-old church collapsed," said Maynard.